nonsapiens/realaddressfactory/README.md

 ```
 GOOGLE_MAPS_API_KEY=abcdefghijklmnopqrstuv
 ```
-If you don't have an API key (they're free), [get one here](https://developers.google.com/maps/documentation/javascript/get-api-key)
+If you don't have an API key, [get one here](https://developers.google.com/maps/documentation/javascript/get-api-key)

 ## Usage